How to make the most of existing storage resources by optimizing capacity, reducing costs and supplier dependency

 DataCore specializes in software-defined storage (SDS) solutions that allow businesses to maximize their investments in existing storage infrastructure.
 By intelligently managing data placement, storage systems can be optimized to ensure the highest performing storage system have the capacity to run the businesses most mission-critical applications.

 - Put off storage CAPEX investment for some time in the future (to when you have fully exhausted available capacity)

 - Leverage existing storage and low-cost cloud storage to store inactive unstructured data

 - Balance capacity and load on existing storage to avoid performance bottlenecks and resource contention

 - Make it easy to add/replace new storage when you are ready and purchasing again

-With a minimal investment in our software-defined storage solution, vFilO, you are able to reap the benefit of cost reduction and make your business more resilient in the face of exponential data growth and mushrooming storage needs.
-Contact us to learn more about vFilO and how it can help your business during these dire times of hardware shortages and market recession.
-We hope you stay safe and keep your unstructured data stored, protected and managed efficiently.
+With a minimal investment in our software-defined storage solutions, you are able to reap the benefit of cost reduction and make your business more resilient in the face of exponential data growth and mushrooming storage needs.
+Contact us to learn more and how we can help your business during these dire times of hardware shortages and market recession.
+We hope you stay safe and keep your unstructured data stored, protected, and managed efficiently.